 By “one step”, I mean that the customer does not have to take any additional steps after taking an action to remove herself from the database.

 You can see that in the image below; “Reply STOP to end.”

 By responding “STOP” the customer is immediately deleted from the database, and will receive only one additional message from us—one confirming her removal from the database.

 CASL also requires that specific information be displayed to identify the sender of the message.

-You can also see this link just above: Info: TX3.ca/l (we use a link shortener and a 3 character domain to reduce character requirements as much as possible).
+You can also see this link just below: Info: TX3.ca/l (we use a link shortener and a 3 character domain to reduce character requirements as much as possible).

-We then display business owner’s CASL compliance indentification information to customers and prospects who click on this web link.
+We then display business owner’s CASL-compliance identification information (on a mobile-responsive web page) to customers and prospects who click on this web link.